Azure-Samples/active-directory-b2c-dotnetcore-webapp/README.md

 Getting started is simple!
 To run this sample you will need:

-- To install .NET Core for Windows by following the instructions at [dot.net/core](http://dot.net/core), which will include Visual Studio 2015 Update 3.
+- To install .NET Core for Windows by following the instructions at [dot.net/core](http://dot.net/core), which will include Visual Studio 2017.
 - An Internet connection
 - An Azure subscription (a free trial is sufficient)